 There has been a bit of fatigue surrounding 5G over the last few years, since many of us still struggle to send text messages at times.
 However, this year’s tech events have proven that the technology is here and ready for rollout...for real this time.
 At Mobile World Congress, 5G was a massive topic of conversation, as a variety of 5G-specific devices were officially announced, and more devices were readying for compatibility.
 Analyst accounts vary, but a crude comparison suggests that 5G could be 100 times quicker than 4G — better, faster, stronger, too.

 With this improved user experience comes exciting opportunities for brands.
-Faster speeds and download times could mean higher-resolution content and an enhanced ability to create experiences that are personalised in real time.
+Faster speeds and download times could mean higher-resolution content and an enhanced ability to create experiences that are personalized in real time.
 The 5G era will let brands connect with fans faster and more efficiently than ever before, and will lead to more creative freedom to build truly immersive experiences, without slimming them down.
 And as Digiday explains, this has the potential to shake up the advertising market at a higher level: “with faster load times and higher resolutions, advertisers and publishers predict a new range of ad formats and pricing options.”

 3. AI will take audience understanding to a new level.